 Today's larger disks make it attractive to create other data partitions.
 You have several reasons to consider creating multiple data partitions on today's disks:

-- a single, huge, nonjournaled filesystem can take quite a bit of time.
+- When you boot a Linux enterprise system, the system checks the consistency of each of its filesystems.
+Checking the consistency of a single, huge, nonjournaled filesystem can take quite a bit of time.

 - Filesystem corruption can occur as a result of a number of problems, such as a system crash, sudden power loss, or hardware problems.
 Whenever a filesystem is corrupted, repairing it (which is mandatory) can cause you to lose data.
 Creating multiple partitions reduces the extent to which filesystem corruption can affect a single data partition.